 Development and Infrastructure

-It is critical that the Town of Herndon not rush too fast in our planning and rezoning.
-We should not over commit to high-density pressure of developers that have no concern for the citizens of Herndon, but are only concerned on profit.
-If we are not in a developer’s created pricing bubble then the town’s property value will grow.
+It is critical that the Town of Herndon not rush in rezoning.
+We should not over commit to the high-density pressure of developers that have no concern for the citizens of Herndon and are only concerned with their own profit margins.
 There are currently massive construction projects at all Metro stations on the toll road and within the Reston area.
 Herndon’s property values will grow without adding high density due to our location and character.
-Carefully planned growth aligned with strategic modeling of the future of Herndon is required.
+Carefully planned growth aligned with strategic modeling for the future of Herndon is required.